She Designs for MoMA and Louis Vuitton. Effe Asked Her to Rethink the Sauna.

 - Format: Standalone sauna or hammam modules, or a paired sauna-plus-hammam system.

-- Reported dimensions: Single module approximately 7 feet 3 inches square by 7 feet 7 inches tall.
+- Dimensions: Single module approximately 7 feet 3 inches square by 7 feet 7 inches tall.
 Paired system approximately 14 feet 5 inches by 7 feet 3 inches by 7 feet 7 inches tall.

 - Materials: Heat-treated linden wood cladding (light and dark variants) with vertical ribbed surface.
 Hammam interiors in Conchiglia or Nocci mosaic.